AstraLLM/AstraLLM/README.md

 - Adapts to DEX-specific volatility patterns

 **Performance Characteristics:**
-- Optimized for low-latency execution on Astar Network
+- Optimized for low-latency execution on AsterDex Network
 - Capitalizes on liquidity events and large trades
 - Active monitoring of multiple trading pairs simultaneously